 depending on the IP family of the service, for a name of the form

 of the Service.

-“Headless” (without a cluster IP) Services are also assigned a DNS A record for
+“Headless” (without a cluster IP) Services are also assigned a DNS A or AAAA record,

 my-svc.my-namespace.svc.cluster-domain.example.
 Unlike normal

 Services, this resolves to the set of IPs of the pods selected by the Service.